 The manner in which a parameter is interpreted depends

-on the object that realizes the MKNote
+on the object that realizes the MKNote.
+For

 example, one object could interpret a heightened brightness parameter